Ket3r/script-server-wiki/Script-config.md

 _Type_: string
 _Default_: script-server directory

-### `bash_formatting`
-Enables ANSI escape command parsing and showing formatted output on the user interface.
-E.g. \033[01;31m is a bold red text
-Supported escape sequences: 16 text colors and 16 background colors, 4 text styles

-_Required_: no
-_Type_: boolean
-_Default_: true for linux and mac, false otherwise

 ### `output_files`
 List of files, which will be downloadable by user after a script execution, can be: